jerith/Platform-Guild/code-review.rst

 Goals
 =====

-The code review process, in principle and practice, is designed to identify *defects*.
+The code review process, in principle and practice, is designed to identify :dfn:`defects` -- gaps in functionality, testability, maintainability, readability, resillience, coherence or consistency.

-A :dfn:`code reviewer` is tasked with uncovering issues that may have been missed during the initial implementation by the :dfn:`author` of the changeset.
+A :dfn:`code reviewer` is tasked with uncovering any such issue which may have been missed during the initial implementation by the :dfn:`author` of the changeset.

-The perspective offered by a code review offers feedback to the author for each uncovered issue, where issues may be anything from buggy implementations, unintentional interactions with existing code, threats to future maintainability of the codebase, or gaps in error handling, monitoring and reliability.
+The perspective offered by a code review offers feedback to the author for each uncovered defect -- identifying a buggy implementation, unintentional interactions with existing code, threats to future maintainability of the codebase, or gaps in error handling, monitoring and reliability.

-Distilled, a code review should focus on ensuring that the proposed new code is *correct*, *simple*, *maintainable*, *tested* and *working as intended*.
+In short:

+.. rst-class:: grace-note

+    A second pair of eyes intruduces the opportunity to ensure code is correct, simple, maintainable, tested & working as intended.

 A *secondary* goal of code review is to disseminate knowledge of changes and the codebase in general throughout the guild, but when in conflict